openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

    minikube --profile miniziti delete
    ```

-2. In your OpenZiti Tunneler, "Forget" your Identity.
+2. In your tunneler, "Forget" your Identity.

 <Wizardly></Wizardly>